Skip to content

 → Wait for green status indicator

-→ VS Code will prompt for API key when first connecting
+→ VS Code prompts for API key on first connection

 → Enter your Imaging API key